When someone you love has dementia

 A 90-minute 1:1 session, online, tailored to your parent's specific presentation and to you.

 We'll explore why certain questions shut things down, how to talk in ways that don't rely on memory, what's happening neurologically and why it matters practically, how your own nervous system responds in these moments, and how to meet your parent in their reality without losing yourself in the process.
+There is also room in the session for the grief, if grief is what's there.

 Once you’ve chosen a time, using this link I’ll email you with payment details and a short intake form.
 Your session is confirmed as soon as payment is received.
-Sessions are £90

 Other ways I can help

 Some families need more than one session.
 Some want support across a sibling group.
-Some are facing a specific decision — a care home move, a diagnosis conversation, a change in behaviour they don't know how to respond to.
+Some are facing a specific decision; a care home move, a diagnosis conversation, a change in behaviour they don't know how to respond to.
 And sometimes what's most needed is simply someone who knows the dementia support landscape well enough to cut through the confusion and point you towards the right help in your area.
 Employers sometimes fund this support too, for staff who are managing caring responsibilities alongside work.

 Have a question first?